ggreer/geoff.greer.fm/_posts/2013-01-17-the-cost-of-features.md

 * **Removing things isn't fun.** If your code is clean, it's trivial and boring.
 If your code is ugly, it's a giant pain.
 Either way, building something new is more enjoyable.
 * **It doesn't impress colleagues.** "I removed some old code" is rarely said with pride in a stand-up.
 People don't brag about removing features or old code.

-All of these make removing code a hard bullet to bite.
+All of these make removing code a tough bullet to bite.

 How do we stop software projects from collapsing under the weight of their own code?